YOUR GUIDE TO MALDIVES

 The temperatures are fairly consistent in the Maldives, averaging 85-90℉ year-round.
 The best time to visit the Maldives is during the dry season between November and April.
 This time of year offers calm waters and the bluest water you’ve ever seen.

 There are no dogs or pigs allowed in the Maldives.

 It is said the waters surrounding the Maldives contain two-thirds of the world's species of reef fish.

-Maldives is one of the world’s best scuba diving destinations because of its exceptional warm, blue waters, rich marine life, and vibrant coral reefs.
+Maldives is one of the world’s best scuba diving destinations due to its exceptional warm blue waters, rich marine life, and vibrant coral reefs.